AShirvani01/notes/content/index.md

 - We learn a lot of concepts in isolation and don't spend much time making the connections
 - Simple concepts made confusing by excessive technical language[^1]

-[^1]: While I'm not against using proper terminology, I do believe accompanying it with simple explanations that a 5 year old could understand would save learners a lot of time and frustration.
+[^1]: While I'm not against using proper terminology, I do believe accompanying it with simple explanations would save learners a lot of time and frustration.